pycom/pycom-micropython-sigfox/docs/library/uhashlib.rst

 .. only:: port_pycom_esp32

     This module implements binary data hashing algorithms.
-Currently, it only implements MD5.
-Support for SHA family is expected in future firmware updates.
+MD5 and SHA are supported.
+By limitations in the hardware, only one active hashing operation is supported at a time.

 Constructors
 ------------